AlexOcegueda/ProjectEuler/README.md

 ## Why I made this

 Made this to learn number theory with programming languages I rarely get to use.
+While also getting to work with Makefiles.

 ## Languages Used

+- Python
 - C
 - C#
+- Go

 ## Favorite Problems